isb-cgc/readthedocs/docs/source/sections/controlled-access/Controlled-data-GCP.rst

 --------------------------------------------------------------
 Click on screen shots to enlarge them.

-To register your Google Cloud Project and its service account with ISB-CGC, select the "persona" icon next to your login name on the ISB-CGC Web App, which takes you to the following page:
+To register your Google Cloud Project and its service account with ISB-CGC, go to the Account Details page.
+After signing into the ISB-CGC Web App, either select the "persona" icon next to your login name or select **Account Details** from the drop down menu under your login name, which takes you to the following page:

 .. image:: ../webapp/RegisteredGCPs.png
    :scale: 30
    :align: center

-Click the **Register a Google Cloud Project** link.
+Click the **Register** button in the Google Cloud Platform section.
 That takes you to the following page:

 .. image:: ../webapp/RegisterAGCPForm.png
    :scale: 30